ricoshin/meta-pseudo-labels-pytorch/README.md

 ### GPU Profiling
 This project includes a GPU memory profiler for debugging OOM problems.
-If you assign a GPU ID to the environment variable `$(DEBUG_DEVICE)`, the model will be uploaded to that GPU while tracking its usuage throughout the iterations.
+If you assign a GPU ID to the environment variable `$(DEBUG_DEVICE)`, the model will be uploaded to that GPU while tracing its usuage throughout the iterations.
 ```
 $ DEBUG_DEVICE=0 python train.py --config ./config/080_cifar10_uda_mpl.yaml
 ```